josephluck/site/src/recommendations.md

 ## Callum Hart

 > _Callum is a senior front-end engineer and designer.
-I worked directly under him at Commusoft as a junior engineer for the best part of 2 years._
+I worked directly under him at Commusoft as a junior engineer for the best part of 2 years.
+I helped Callum design and develop an large CRM platform encompassing many complex features such as calendar / diary management, purchase order creation and invoicing.
+I frequently pair-programmed with Callum where he taught me how to build complex user interfaces using Angular and LESS.
+After Callum left Commusoft, I took over full responsibility over the front-end Angular project, as well as a internal administration platform written in Backbone with Coffeescript._

 Joseph is a Front-end Engineer you want on your team.
 I had the pleasure of working with him at Commusoft for nearly two years.
 He joined as a junior front-end developer and quickly impressed.
 I was immediately struck by his motivation, ability to learn, and healthy attitude to feedback and collaboration.